Kikkuli

-Kikkuli was the Hurrian "master horse trainer [assussanni] of the land of Mitanni" (^{LÚ}A-AŠ-ŠU-UŠ-ŠA-AN-NI ŠA KUR ^{URU}MI-IT-TA-AN-NI) and author of a chariot horse training text written primarily in the Hittite language (as well as an Old Indo-Aryan language as seen in numerals and loan-words), dating to the Hittite New Kingdom (around 1400 BCE).
+Kikkuli was the Hurrian "master horse trainer [assussanni] of the land of Mitanni" (^{LÚ}A-AŠ-ŠU-UŠ-ŠA-AN-NI ŠA KUR ^{URU}MI-IT-TA-AN-NI) and author of a chariot horse training text written primarily in Hittite (as well as an Old Indo-Aryan language as seen in numerals and loan-words), dating to the Hittite New Kingdom.
 The text is notable both for the information it provides about the development of Hittite, an Indo-European language, Hurrian, and for its content.
 The text was inscribed on cuneiform tablets discovered during excavations of Boğazkale and Ḫattuša in 1906 and 1907.